OmkarMandavkar/Sign-Language-Recognition-using-MediaPipe-and-ReactJS/README.md

 - Our sign language recognition project involved creating a custom dataset, preprocessing images, training a model, integrating with React, and hosting with Firebase.

-- The result is a real-time sign language recognition application that recognizes a variety of sign language gestures.
+- The result is a real-time sign language recognition application that recognizes various sign language gestures.

-- Our Model is trained for 26 alphabets and 16 words of ASL and which are commonly used in general communication.
+- Our Model is trained for 26 alphabets and 16 ASL words, commonly used in general communication.

 ## WireFrame